Open Source

 Then the focus shifts to becoming profitable, and users are either monetized in some way or leave.

-These projects are unsustainable from the start, running on a constant loss, backed by investments, hoping to get as many users as possible to later on squeeze their wallets.
+These projects are unsustainable from the start, running on a constant loss, backed by investments, hoping to get as many users as possible, make it hard to leave, and later on squeeze their wallets.

 People keep going for it since nothing can beat "free".